CHEMeDATA/CHEMeDATA.github.io/README.md

 We are addressing the questions of how to make these .zip files including chemistry data [FAIR](https://en.wikipedia.org/wiki/FAIR_data)?
 In other words: How to make their contents Findable, Accessible, Interoperable and Reusable.

+### For example...

-More specifically, how to make the 1D <sup>1</sup>H spectrum of a compound synthesized during a PhD, easily findable with common web search tools, or *via* specialized chemistry data services.
+For example: How to make the 1D <sup>1</sup>H spectrum of a compound synthesized during a PhD, easily findable with common web search tools, or *via* specialized chemistry data services.
+Having it available as a .zip file on any website does it make it "findable"...
+We are working on how to make it easy for you to make it findable...

-**This involves:**
+## This involves:

 - **Making recommendations** to all stakeholders of the chain of data (from chemistry to database providers).